Best Affordable And Cheap Places to Eat in Istanbul City

 Tourists can find cheap places to eat in Istanbul as easy as walking around the city streets.
 All over the city, there are affordable street food & restaurants offering very good food at reasonable prices.
 Istanbul offers a variety of exciting eats throughout the city.
-Travelers are often on budget and want to get a reasonable bite while visiting the city.
-With many options, it’s confusing to find cheap food with so many restaurants around the city.
+Travelers are often on a budget and want to get a reasonable bite while visiting the city.
+With many options, it is confusing to find cheap food with so many restaurants around the city.

-A great replacement to noise and chaos of Istanbul is located in the islands simply off the coast of the city.
+A great replacement for the noise and chaos of Istanbul is on the islands simply off the coast of the city.
 Ferries leave for there many times in a day and are cheap.
-Büyükada or Big Island is the biggest of these islands.
+Büyükada, or Big Island, is the biggest of these islands.

-Another cheap place to eat in Istanbul is a favorite restaurant with the travelers is Akcanlar.
-Not a long way from Taksim, this places is popular with countless locals.
+Another cheap place to eat in Istanbul is a favorite restaurant with travelers, which is known as Akcanlar.
+Not a long way from Taksim, this place is popular with countless locals.
 The service is proper as they clean tables and offer food quickly.
-This places is open till late at night, so it’s a good sign for people enjoying late food and drinks.
+This place is open till late at night, so it’s a good sign for people enjoying late food and drinks.
 The lamb kebab is fantastic and a favorite with visitors.

-3. Tarihi Eminonu Balik Ekmek shop at Galata Bridge
+3. Tarihi Eminönü Balık Ekmek shop at Galata Bridge

 Istanbul’s proximity to the water suggests that fishing has been a big part of their way of life and food for centuries.
-Balik Ekmek or ‘fish bread’ is a must-try for visitors who spend time in Istanbul.
+Balik Ekmek, or ‘fish bread’, is a must-try for visitors who spend time in Istanbul.
 Some of the greatest in the world can be discovered at Tarihi Eminonu Balik Ekmek.
 The area near the sea has some of the cheap places to eat in Istanbul, with lots of seafood sandwiches at great prices.

-Balik-ekmek is a easy mixture of a fish fillet, onion slaw and lettuce served in a bread roll.
-I suggest putting a squeeze of lemon juice from one of the close by tables as well.
-Pickle juice, with or without pickles is accessible to drink or add to your sandwich like the locals do.
+Balik-ekmek is an easy mixture of a fish fillet, onion slaw, and lettuce served in a bread roll.
+It is good to put a squeeze of lemon juice from one of the closes tables as well.
+Pickle juice, with or without pickles, is accessible to drink or add to your sandwich like the locals do.
 If that sounds a little weird, they offer fresh lemonade too.

 At $3, this is a cheap meal and a special experience.
 So, take one to go or have a seat at one of the tiny tables if you can find a space.
 Try to get there before midday or after 1:30 evening to avoid the crowd.